 - Are there other projects competing for budget and time?
 If you are competing against other priorities, look at the problems those other projects are focused on to see if they solve issues you are ignoring.
 What can you learn from the attention (and money) these projects have earned?
 Guillaume Foutry, Dimagi partner and project director for Terre des hommes’ IeDA project in Burkina Faso, recommends understanding where your project fits within the priorities of the organizations you are working with: “Ministries of Health have many competing priorities,” said Mr. Foutry.
 “We found it to be extremely important to take this into account and understand that IeDA was one project among many for them.
 Try to understand the players, the dynamics within the MoH (Ministry of Health), and who could be champions for the project within the MoH.
 Also, if you understand their needs and goals, you can work to make your project fit into that: Connect your project to their other initiatives.”

 - What else might my partners, funders, or the government require?
 You often have performance benchmarks to reach in order to receive the next round of funding.
 Build these into your objective.
 Government agencies might require certain data to be measured for compliance purposes.
 Include these, as well.
 You might even know of other items your program supervisors or partner organizations want to keep track of.
+A recent World Health Organization checklist for digital health interventions also serves as a great resource for articulating potential project objectives for your program.
 If you incorporate the needs of all your partners into the foundation of your project, you are more likely to avoid conflicting objectives later on.

 Organizing your objective around your partners’ needs and accounting for their other priorities will provide you with reliable guardrails (and investment) as you build out your data collection plan.

 Some teams use brainstorming sessions to collect and validate their objectives.